INCORPORATION OF THE DELTA HOSPICE SOCIETY – 1991

 CCHSA Site to Pilot Draft Hospice Palliative Care Standards

 - Delta Hospice was one of 11 sites in Canada that participated in the Canadian Council on Health Services Accreditation (CCHSA) pilot for the draft hospice palliative care standards.
 Delta Hospice was one of five community hospices and Delta Hospice and Canuck Place were the only two organizations in BC.
 Delta Hospice was able to provide valuable feedback regarding the volunteer component and other areas within the standards document.
-The CCHSA will be approving the standards in 2006.
+(The CCHSA approved the standards in 2006.)

-- Delta Hospice earned accreditation for meeting the standards of excellence in the delivery of hospice palliative care from the Canadian Council on Health Services Accreditation (CCHSA).
-CCHSA since changed its name to Accreditation Canada.
+- Delta Hospice earned accreditation for meeting the standards of excellence in the delivery of hospice palliative care from the Canadian Council on Health Services Accreditation, now Accreditation Canada.

 Letter of Intent Signed with Fraser Health